nrnb/GoogleSummerOfCode/.github/ISSUE_TEMPLATE/gsoc-project-idea.md

 ---

-*Note to idea author: In 2022, GSoC projects are either 175 hours or 350 hours, and the project length can be between 12 and 22 weeks.
+*Note to idea author: In 2023, GSoC projects are either ~175 hours(medium) or ~350 hours(large), and the project length can be between 10 and 22 weeks, with a start date of May 29, 2023.
 Make sure the scope of your project takes this into account.*

 ### Background
 Describe the current state of the project and the main problem or issue being addressed by the proposed idea.
 Details should include links and references.